pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - [ ] Create Children's Crummey Trusts for each child
 - [ ] Consider CRT for charitable giving
 - [ ] Evaluate GRATs for business interests
-- [ ] Coordinate all trusts with Legacy Trust
+- [ ] Coordinate all trusts with Dynasty Trust
 - [ ] Implement annual gifting strategies

 ### Cross-References